 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Thalys high-speed trains from Paris to Amsterdam can travel at speeds of up to 186 mph (300 km/h).
-The fastest journey time by train from Paris to Amsterdam is 3 hours and 12 minutes.
+The fastest journey time by train from Paris to Amsterdam is 3 hours and 19 minutes.

-The average train ticket price from Paris to Amsterdam usually costs around $137.56 two weeks before travel, but can start from as little as $40.16 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Paris to Amsterdam can start from as little as $21.86 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Paris to Amsterdam leaves at 06:13 from Paris Gare du Nord.
+The first train from Paris to Amsterdam leaves at 06:13.
 Times and services may vary during weekends and holidays.

-The last train from Paris to Amsterdam leaves at 21:25 from Paris Gare du Nord.
+The last train from Paris to Amsterdam leaves at 20:55.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Paris to Amsterdam cover a distance of around 268 miles (431 km) during the journey.